Urban Policy Dialogues 2016

 Urban Policy Dialogues 2015

 With the launch of national flagship policy programmes in June 2015, the UPD 2015 is themed to help address the challenges of effective implementation on ground.
-The theme, therefore, is “From Policy to Implementation.”
-The focus of the two-day event will be on translating policies to action and impact on the ground, and assessing what can enable or hinder this translation.
+The theme, therefore, was “From Policy to Implementation.”
+The focus of the two-day event was on translating policies to action and impact on the ground, and assessing what can enable or hinder this translation.
 In a particularly dynamic urban policy moment, this is a critical focus as several urban programmes are transitioning into implementation mode.

-The workshop is organised around four cross-sectoral themes specific to implementation challenges.
-Participants will engage these themes as they apply within and affect five sectors of urban practice.
+The workshop was organised around four cross-sectoral themes specific to implementation challenges.
+Participants engaged with these themes as they apply within and affect five sectors of urban practice.